 Weddings in New Orleans and throughout the rest of the country will often conclude with a grand send-off by guests at the end of the reception, which is a wonderful way to end the night.
 But here in the Crescent City, we have an option that you will be highly unlikely to find anywhere else, your own parade through the streets.

 Second Line Parades

 If you live in this area, you almost certainly know what a second line parade is.
 And if you've visited from out of town, particularly in the French Quarter on weekends, you have most likely witnessed a few of these.
-While "second line" has a specific traditional definition stemming from unofficial paraders who would follow behind a Mardi Gras krewe's parade, the term has come to be more broadly used to include these parades for weddings and other special occasions.
-The parade essentially consists of the newly married couple and all their guests being led through the streets by a brass band.
+While "second line" has a specific traditional definition stemming from unofficial paraders who would follow behind a Mardi Gras krewe's parade, the term has come to be more broadly used to include parades arranged for weddings and other special occasions.
+The parade essentially consists of the newly married couple and all their guests being led through the streets with a brass band.
 While sometimes the brass band is at the very front of the procession, my preference is to have the couple first, then the band, followed by the guests.
 Having the couple at the front of the parade, with the band behind them, makes for much better photographs of this!